IGMAR THOMAS

 -Arts Journal

-Maestro, Trumpeter, conductor, composer and arranger Igmar Thomas is a visionary artist and linchpin of the modern vanguard.
-His fluency and knack for transmuting the genres of the African diaspora make him one of the most sought-after minds in contemporary music.
-An alumnus of Berklee College of Music and former student of trumpeters Nicholas Payton and Roy Hargrove, Thomas’ role varies from featured artist to sideman and band leader to maestro and musical director on international tours for artists like Esperanza Spalding and Kamasi Washington.
+Maestro, Trumpeter, composer and arranger Igmar Thomas is a visionary artist and linchpin of the modern vanguard.
+His fluency in swing, and knack for transmuting the genres of the African diaspora make him one of the most sought-after minds in contemporary music.
+An alumnus of Berklee College of Music, Thomas’ role varies from Sideman to Musical Director to Maestro and Artistic Director of Music on international tours and in major institutions for artists like Esperanza Spalding, Kamasi Washington and DJ D-Nice’s acclaimed, Club Quarantine.

 Buoyed by the musical diversity of his upbringing in a household of audiophiles, Igmar Thomas began playing the trumpet at age 11 in his native San Diego, California.
 He continued to foster his passion, studying jazz in high school.
-Thomas’ talent soon found him rubbing shoulders with the likes of Thundercat, Terrace Martin and Kamasi Washington at gigs on the West Coast.
-During that time, a chance encounter earned him the mentorship of legendary bandleader and vibraphonist Lionel Hampton, who awarded Thomas a full scholarship to the Lionel Hampton School of Music, and the opportunity to perform in his big band.
+Thomas’ talent soon found him rubbing shoulders with the likes of Thundercat, Kamasi Washington, and Terrace Martin at gigs on the West Coast.
+During that time, a chance encounter earned him the mentorship of legendary bandleader and vibraphonist Lionel Hampton, who awarded Thomas a full scholarship to the Lionel Hampton School of Music and the opportunity to perform in his big band.

-Thomas would continue his education at the aforementioned Berklee on a full scholarship.
+Thomas continued his education at the aforementioned Berklee on a full scholarship.
 There, an immersive undergraduate experience preceded the leap to New York City, upon receipt of his bachelor’s degree.
 In 2010, he founded the groundbreaking Revive Big Band.
-Since then, Igmar Thomas has become a fixture in venues across NYC and around the world, where he is renowned for his ability to deconstruct, reimagine and elevate the American canon according to futurist notions and encyclopedic knowledge of musical styles.
+Since then, Igmar Thomas has become a fixture in venues across NYC and around the world, renowned for his ability to deconstruct, reimagine, and elevate the American canon according to futurist notions and encyclopedic knowledge of musical styles.

-A firebrand eschewing the limited tradition of jazz, Igmar Thomas encourages the oneness and continual evolution of Black Music Diaspora, bridging the generational gap between each of its complementary movements with certain distinguished poise.
-Masterful improvisational skill and crisp writing have found Igmar Thomas producing big band arrangements for a host of artists including Jill Scott, Robert Glasper, Terence Blanchard, Bilal, Gregory Porter, Savion Glover, Ravi Coltrane, Talib Kweli, Alice Smith, Dee Dee Bridgewater, and Dr. Lonnie Smith.
-Thomas has recorded or performed with John Legend, Queen Latifah, The Weeknd, Common, Demi Lovato, Ashanti, J. Cole, both Nick & Joe Jonas, Shawn Mendes, The Roots, Patti LaBelle, Yasiin Bey (Mos Def), Terrance Howard, Wyclef Jean, The Roy Hargrove Big Band, Wallace Roney, Raekwon & U-God (of the Wu-Tang Clan), Tedeschi Trucks Band, Terri Lynn Carrington and many more.
-Some of his television credits include The Tonight Show Starring Jay Leno as well as current host Jimmy Fallon, Late Show with David Letterman, Good Morning America, Jimmy Kimmel Live, The Daily Show with Jon Stewart, Later… with Jools Holland, International Jazz Day, Austin City Limits on PBS, Arte TV throughout Europe and appearances on Comedy Central with Zack Galifianakis, MTV and BET.
+A firebrand eschewing the limited tradition of jazz, Igmar Thomas encourages the oneness and continual evolution of the Black Music Diaspora, bridging the generational gap between each of its complementary movements with distinguished poise.
+Masterful improvisational skill and crisp writing have found Igmar Thomas producing big band and orchestral arrangements for a host of artists, including Queen Latifah, Demi Lovato, both Nick & Joe Jonas, Jill Scott, Robert Glasper, Terence Blanchard, Muni Long, Big Daddy Kane, Bilal, Gregory Porter, Faith Evans, Savion Glover, Ravi Coltrane, Jadakiss, Talib Kweli, Ashanti, Too $hort, KEM, Dee Dee Bridgewater, Dr. Lonnie Smith, and many more.
+Thomas has recorded or performed with LL Cool J, John Legend, Lil Wayne, Common, J. Cole, Shawn Mendes, The Roots, Patti LaBelle, Yasiin Bey (Mos Def), Terrance Howard, The Roy Hargrove Big Band, Wallace Roney, Swizz Beatz, Raekwon of the Wu-Tang Clan, Tedeschi Trucks Band, Terri Lynn Carrington and many more.
+Some of his television credits include HBO Rock & Roll Hall of Fame, MTV Video Music Awards, BET Awards, The Tonight Show Starring Jay Leno as well as current host Jimmy Fallon, Late Show with David Letterman, Good Morning America, Jimmy Kimmel Live, The Daily Show with Jon Stewart, Later… with Jools Holland, International Jazz Day, Austin City Limits on PBS, Arte TV throughout Europe and appearances on Comedy Central with Zack Galifianakis.

-Thomas’ original compositions and arrangements have both been favored and acquired by professional and education institutions such as NYO Jazz at Carnegie Hall, Purdue University, University of North Texas, Sean Jones Ensemble, Rutgers University, JazzMN Orchestra, St. Augustine University, as well as Thomas’ own alma mater, Berklee College of Music.
+Thomas’ original compositions and arrangements have both been favored and acquired by professional and education institutions such as NYO Jazz at Carnegie Hall, Purdue University, University of North Texas, Brown University, Peabody Institute of the John Hopkins University, Rutgers University, University of Denver, JazzMN Orchestra, University of Maryland, St. Augustine University, as well as Thomas’ own alma mater, Berklee College of Music amongst others.
+Igmar Thomas has been honored with a commission from Carnegie Hall to compose an original piece for the prestigious NYO Orchestra.

-Thomas was also the inaugural recipient of the annual Roy Campbell Jr. Commission in 2014.
-The prize is awarded to up and coming musicians and band leaders at the Festival of New Trumpet.
+Thomas was also the inaugural recipient of the annual Roy Campbell Jr. Commission Award in 2014.
+The prize is awarded to up-and-coming musicians and band leaders at the Festival of New Trumpet.

 Poster artwork by Roland LeFox